afterlogic/webmail-lite-8/README.md

     **NB:** It is strongly advised to run composer as non-root user.
 Otherwise, third-party scripts will be run with root permissions and composer issues a warning that it's not safe.
 We recommend running the script under the same user web server runs under.

+    Make sure you're using PHP 7.2.5 - 7.4.\*.
+Building with PHP 8 is not currently supported.

 4. Next, you need to build static files for the current module set.

       First of all, install all npm modules via